 At the conclusion of the module students will be able to:

-Discuss the difficulties faced by astronomers making observations in each of these regions and how they may be overcome
+Discuss the difficulties faced by astronomers making observations in different regions of the electromagnetic spectrum and how they may be overcome

-Discuss observations of stars, galaxies and pulsars in the radio region of the electromagnetic spectrum.
+Discuss observations of the Sun and the Milky Way in different regions of the electromagnetic spectrum

 % of module mark